zteater/Kepler-22b/README.md

 ## Game Modes
 - **Classic**
-  - All gameplay features enabled
+  - Experience all gameplay features
-  - Kill as many aliens as possible
+  - Aim to eliminate as many aliens as possible

 - **Extreme**
-  - Start at level 10
+  - Begin at level 10
-  - No power-ups
+  - No power-ups available
-  - 1 life
+  - Only one life
-  - Survive as many waves as possible
+  - Strive to survive through numerous waves

 - **Shield Trial**
   - Start at level 10
-  - Start with 3 point shield
+  - Begin with a 3-point shield
   - Start with rapid fire power-up
-  - Maintain the shield for as long as possible
+  - Challenge yourself to maintain the shield as long as possible

-- **Crab Rave**
+- **Pincher Rave**
-  - Start at level 5
+  - Begin at level 5
-  - No power-ups
+  - No power-ups available
-  - 1 life
-  - Only crabs spawn
+  - Only Pinchers spawn
-  - Crabs move twice as fast
+  - Pinchers move at double speed
-  - Crabs drop twice as many bombs
+  - Pinchers drop twice as many bombs
-  - Kill as many crabs as possible
+  - Aim to eliminate as many Pinchers as possible

 - **Dodgeball**
   - Start at level 10
-  - Laser cannot shoot
+  - Laser cannon cannot shoot
-  - Laser speed increased 50%
+  - Laser speed increased by 50%
-  - Dodge as many bombs as possible
+  - Focus on dodging as many bombs as possible

+- **Sharpshooter**
+  - Start at level 5
+  - Begin with 40 ammo
+  - Ammo replenished with each alien killed or wave completed

 <br/>